 Piping Foot (Cording Foot)

 This foot can apply piping, cording, and welting and can serge over zippers.
-There is a groove in the bottom that keeps your piping a set distance from the needles, thus creating piping with a professional appearance.
+A groove in the bottom keeps your piping a set distance from the needles, thus creating piping with a professional appearance.

 A screw on the top of this presser foot helps attach elastic to your fabric with the correct amount of tension.